Course Outline

 Course Learning Outcomes On successful completion of this course, you should be able to...
 Graduate Qualities Mapping Completing these tasks successfully will contribute to you becoming...
 Professional Standard Mapping * Australian Institute for Teaching and School Leadership

-1 Demonstrate knowledge and understanding of the diverse range of language learning theories and their connections to the Australian Curriculum English and teaching practices.
+1 Demonstrate knowledge and understanding of the range of theories, models, and practices (including the science of reading) that have impacted the Australian Curriculum: English and reading, writing, and speaking teaching practices.
 Knowledgeable

 Creative and critical thinker

-2 Produce a portfolio of language teaching strategies that encompasses reading, writing, speaking and listening and accounts for processing strategies, cueing systems, and curriculum learning outcomes.
+2 Produce a Portfolio of Language Teaching Strategies that can be used to teach reading, writing, and speaking across a range of year levels, and accounts for processing strategies, cueing systems and English curriculum learning outcomes.
 Knowledgeable

 Empowered